 Natural stone tile is similar to porcelain in many ways, but it’s an arguably more elegant flooring solution.
 Like porcelain, it can last you a lifetime and can’t be damaged by water, dents, or stains.
 On the downside, it’s also cold and hard, and given the price, it can be a bit of a risk using it as laundry room flooring.

 The upkeep for this style of flooring may be more effort than most other flooring.
-For example, if your stone is textured instead of smooth, dirt can hide in the grooves when sweeping and mopping.
+For example, dirt can hide in the grooves when sweeping and mopping if your stone is textured instead of smooth.
 And cleaning the grout is a whole other chore.

 #8.
 Engineered Hardwood (Non-Waterproof)

-One of the qualities that make engineered wood suitable for laundry room flooring is that it’s the most durable wood flooring around—much more so than solid wood.
+While the waterproof option will always perform better, one of the qualities that makes all engineered wood suitable for laundry room flooring is that it’s the most durable wood flooring around—much more so than solid wood.
 That’s an essential consideration if you want the best laundry room flooring.
 It’s also more dimensionally stable than solid wood, so it won’t warp with changes in temperature and humidity.

 Still, there are some engineered wood disadvantages when it comes to using it as laundry room flooring.
-It may be less expensive than solid hardwood, but compared to fake wood flooring, it’s still rather costly.
+It may be less expensive than solid hardwood, but it’s still rather costly compared to fake wood flooring.
 Depending on the finish, it will stain—so beware of splashes of laundry detergent.
 And finally, it will be ruined if your laundry room floods or if leaks and spills aren’t wiped up quickly.
 Even the best engineered wood floors can only do so much!

 3 Laundry Room Flooring Choices to Avoid